 The interaction between Candida and your immune system is an important part of your Candida treatment plan.
-A strong immune system is your first line of defense against a Candida overgrowth, but its also one of the first systems in your body that the Candida attacks.
+A strong immune system is your first line of defense against a Candida overgrowth, but it’s also one of the first systems in your body that the Candida attacks.
 So not only do you need to repair your immune system from the damage that the Candida has caused, but you also need to make it even stronger to keep your Candida in check over the long run.

 A weak immune system is often associated with illnesses like adrenal fatigue and leaky gut syndrome.
 In addition to your probiotics and antifungals, there are a number of ways to help your body cope with these illnesses and rebuild your immune system.
 If you take the right supplements, make a few changes in your daily routine and adopt a healthier lifestyle, your body will be able to do much of the work in beating your Candida infestation.

 Adrenal fatigue occurs when your adrenal glands are placed under stress for long periods.
-We’re not just talking about a high-pressure job either – prolonged use of caffeine and insufficient sleep are more than enough to weaken your adrenals.
+We’re not just talking about a high-pressure job either – prolonged, excessive use of caffeine and insufficient sleep are more than enough to weaken your adrenals.
 A lengthy Candida infestation will do exactly the same.
 These important glands are responsible for maintaining hormone levels in the body, which regulate things like your metabolism and your cardiovascular system.
 Overworked, fatigued adrenals will weaken your immune system and give you a feeling of tiredness that just won’t go away.

-A 2009 study at the University of Pennsylvania (read the report here) found that a healthy balance of bacteria in your gut will actually boost your immune system.
-They showed that normal levels of bacteria actually increase the effectiveness of the immune system and help your body to fight off pathogens.
+A 2009 study at the University of Pennsylvania (read the report here) found that a healthy balance of bacteria in your gut will boost your immune system.
+They showed that normal levels of bacteria increase the effectiveness of the immune system and help your body to fight off pathogens.

 Vitamin C helps with Candida overgrowth in three ways.
 First, it provides support to your adrenals, two small organs that are crucial for your metabolism and blood sugar regulation (as well as your body’s production of things like anti-inflammatories and antihistamines).
 Second, Vitamin C boosts your immune system and gives your body the best chance possible to fight off the Candida yeast.
-Lastly, it helps boost your stomach acid, which slows the Candida overgrowth.
+Lastly, it helps to boost your stomach acid, which slows the Candida overgrowth.

 You can try some herbal remedies to reduce stress on your immune system too – ashwagandha and licorice root are good examples.
 Ashwagandha in particular is a remarkable herb that has stress-relieving properties as potent as some medicinal drugs.
 Remember to check with your doctor before you start a herbal treatment program.

-Cut out the caffeine
+Cut back on the caffeine

 Some light exercise will improve your circulation and support your immune system.
 Don’t overdo it though – a strenuous workout will place your body under stress and weaken your adrenals further.